carla-simulator/ros-bridge/README.md

 ### Synchronous Mode

+CAUTION: In synchronous mode, only the ros-bridge is allowed to tick.
+Other CARLA clients must passively wait.

 In synchronous mode (`synchronous_mode: true`), the bridge waits for all sensor data that is expected within the current frame.
 This might slow down the overall simulation but ensures reproducible results.

+Additionally you might set `synchronous_mode_wait_for_vehicle_control_command` to `true` to wait for a vehicle control command before executing the next tick.

+#### Control Synchronous Mode

-Additionally it is possible to control the simulation execution:
+It is possible to control the simulation execution:

 - Pause/Play
 - Execute single step